supervisely-ecosystem/import-volumes-with-anns/README.md

 ## What's new

 Version `v1.3.0`
- - 🏷️ Support new format of storing Mask3D geometry as `.nrrd` files in the `mask` directory.
+ - 🏷️ Support for a new format for storing Mask3D objects geometry as `.nrrd` files in the `mask` directory.
 To learn more read [this article](https://docs.supervisely.com/data-organization/00_ann_format_navi/08_supervisely_format_volume).
- - ℹ️ Convert closed mesh surfaces `.stl` to Mask3D automatically on uploading due to format obsolescence.
+ - ℹ️ Automatic conversion of `.stl` closed mesh surface interpolations to Mask3D when uploaded due to format obsolescence.
 On subsequent export you will get interpolation annotation objects as Masks3D with geometries in `.nrrd` files.

 Version `v1.2.0`
  - 🏋️ application supports import from a special directory on your local computer.
 It is made for Enterprise Edition customers who need to upload tens or even hundreds of gigabytes of data without using a drag-and-drop mechanism: